aybabtme/antoine.im/posts/someone_is_wrong_on_the_internet.md

 I can think of 3 dimensions that might affect the results.

-1. $n$, the size of the set under test.
+1. $n$, the size of the set being tested.
 The claim here is that for $n$ small enough, a slice will be faster.
 2. $valSize$, the size of the individual values stored in the set.
 As $valSize$ increase, it is possible that the structures will perform differently than with smaller $valSize$.
 3. Whether or not the entry is in the set.
 It could be that map are faster at determining non-membership.
 Or slices.
 Who knows!